How to Grow Black & Afro Hair Fast! (15 Natural Methods)

 Roughly pulling a brush through knotted hair is going to place stress on both the root and hair follicle and can also lead to breakage and snapping, something which is entirely counter-productive for those wanting to see hair growth.

 Divide your hair into small sections to make it more manageable and gently tease the comb through your hair.
 Detangling sprays can help brushes glide through with greater ease.
 Not only should you avoid yanking your brush through knots, it’s also much better to avoid brushing hair whilst wet.
 The reason?
 Wet hair is at its most vulnerable and therefore more likely to break.

 5. Avoid Excessive Styling

 If you’re keen to see hair growth quickly, then avoid placing your hair under additional stress through regular changes in hair styles.
 Whilst some hair styles protect the hair – braids, for instance – you should try to leave them in place for up to 10 weeks at a time.
-You’ll notice the difference in your afro hair growth in no time!
+You’ll notice the difference in your black hair growth in no time!

 6. Ditch the Extensions

 In your search for longer hair, you may well have turned to extensions to help fulfil that dream.
-This could actually be hindering your chances of natural, long afro hair, however.
+This could actually be hindering your chances of natural, long black hair, however.
 Traction alopecia is all too commonly seen by trichologists with hair extensions being the main cause.
 When extensions are applied, particularly when used with glue, it causes tension and the constant pulling can lead to breakages as well as follicle damage.